Blandaxt/Code_Wars/README.md

 ## Process/Learned:

 1. The process i took for this problem was to multiply the radius by itself so as to get a full circle from the semi circle then divide it by the 4 points given from the shaded square.
 This gave me the area of the shaded lune.

+## 7 kyu 99 Problems, #1: last in list:

+Write a function last that accepts a list and returns the last element in the list.

+If the list is empty:

+In languages that have a built-in option or result type (like OCaml or Haskell), return an empty option

+In languages that do not have an empty option, just return null

+## Process/Learned:

+1. The process i solve this problem was to first console.log the values i am working with.
+After knowing i will be working with arrays, i then think of how to retrieve the last element in the array using bracket notation.

+2. Then i use a ternary operator to se if the first element in the array is equal to undefined.
+If it is, the function would return a null.
+If not, i would retrieve the last element from the array using bracket notation and return it.